friendly-bits/geoip-shell/Documentation/NOTES.md

 ## **Notes**
 1) Which shell to use with geoip-shell: geoip-shell detects the shell it's running in during installation, verifies that it's compatible and replaces the "shebang" in all of the installed geoip-shell scripts to point to the detected shell.
 So for example, if you like to use zsh (an incompatible shell), you can install a package which provides a simpler shell like dash and then run the -install script from it.
 For example: `dash geoip-shell-install.sh`.
 This way you can continue to use a fancy shell for your other tasks, while geoip-shell will happily use a simple and compatible shell.
 This also makes sense from the performance perspective since a simpler shell runs 3x to 4x faster.

+2) Allow-rules

+Depending on the options you specified during interactive setup or via the command line, geoip-shell creates additional firewall rules which are designed to prevent blocking essential traffic.
+Most of the rules are only created in whitelist mode.
+Specifics:

+- In whitelist and blacklist modes, geoip-shell creates rules to allow related and established connections.
+This means that if, for example, you configured inbound geoblocking in whitelist mode for only 1 country (your own), you will still be able to connect to servers in other countries and receive a response from them.
+So this allows connections which were established on your initiative.
+- In whitelist and blacklist modes, if you configured trusted addresses (or subnets), geoip-shell adds rules to allow traffic to or from them.
+- In whitelist mode, geoip-shell adds rules to allow link-local addresses (both ipv4 and ipv6).
+- In whitelist mode, geoip-shell adds rules to allow DHCP-related traffic (limited to private ip ranges and to ports 67, 68 for ipv4 and 546, 547 for ipv6).
+- In whitelist mode, and as long as you configured LAN ip addresses or subnets, geoip-shell creates rules to allow traffic to or from these addresses.
+- geoip-shell combines the trusted addresses, the LAN addresses and the link-local addresses in one ipset and creates one rule for each ip family and enabled geoblocking direction.
+- If both geoblocking directions need the same set of allowed addresses, geoip-shell creates only one ipset per ip family and reuses it for both directions.
+Otherwise geoip-shell creates separate ipsets for each direction.

 2) Firewall rules structure created by geoip-shell:
     <details> <summary>Read more:</summary>